 - Payment of an amount (referred to as ‘non-economic’ damages) to compensate for the pain and suffering experienced by the child.
 This is often determined using a formula, such as a multiple of the economic damages.

-Because some injuries may lead to permanent disability and long lasting need for support and ongoing medical attention, it is very important that the child’s long term needs are identified correctly by experts and a calculation of the damages claimed done so that the minor’s long-term welfare is not jeopardized.
+Because some injuries may lead to permanent disability and a long-lasting need for support and ongoing medical attention, it is very important that the child’s long-term needs are identified correctly by experts and a calculation of the damages claimed done so that the minor’s long-term welfare is not jeopardized.

 Distribution of funds recovered through a successful personal injury claim